 Technological Advancements – Catalyst for Change

-Integrating digital technologies, communication networks, and advanced sensors paved the way for the evolution of traditional grids into smart grids.
+Integrating digital technologies, communication networks, and advanced sensors has enabled the evolution of traditional grids into smart grids.
 The late 20th and early 21st centuries witnessed a paradigm shift as smart grid technologies began redefining how electricity is generated, distributed, and consumed.

 Early Implementations – Building the Framework

 Pilot projects and early implementations of smart grid components started to emerge globally.
-These initiatives aimed to test and refine the technologies that would form the backbone of smart grids, laying the foundation for a more resilient, flexible, and intelligent energy infrastructure.
+These initiatives aimed to test and refine technologies that would underpin smart grids, laying the foundation for a more resilient, flexible, and intelligent energy infrastructure.

 Key Components of Smart Grids